July 14, 2012

 The lack of popular noise produced over our national prison system, and the underlying reasons for the apparent apathy of the public, will keep Americans from ever having a Bastille moment, which was the storming of a Paris prison that sparked the French Revolution.
 The American public’s pervasive lack of political involvement seems to keep them from storming anything except a Wal-Mart during Christmas shopping season.
 Plus, since American prisons are so far away from everything else, the proverbial angry mob would have to endure a six-hour bus trip ahead of time before they could commence stormin’.

 But prisoners of the drug war aren’t seen by the Mainstream as political prisoners, as victims of tyranny like those held in the Bastille by Louis XVI, even though that’s precisely what they are.
+Places like the drug rehab beverly hills can help.

 There are reasons for this, and most are attributable to race and class.
 At its core, the war on drugs is nothing more than the criminalization of lifestyle.
 In many regards, it is also a war on religious freedom, and on consciousness itself.
+Search for a rehab near me to get out of the addiction.

 The punishment for defying the system and exerting these inherent freedoms (the ones endowed by our Creator and all) is ﬁrst disability, then disenfranchisement, then imprisonment, and ﬁnally, internal exile.
 Limbo time everybody, how low can you go?
 When in limbo, one invariably has an entirely new understanding of time.